Ganome/BCS/homework-completed/Unit-15/README.md

 2. Which part of the URL can be manipulated by an attacker to cause a vulnerable web server to dump the `/etc/passwd` file?
 Also, name the attack used to exploit this vulnerability.

-TODO: Answer:
+Answer: Using directory transversal in the Path.
+Ie. "www.buyitnow.tv/../../../../../../../../../etc/passwd" should print the passwd file to the browser window

 3. Name three threat agents that can pose a risk to your organization.

-TODO: Answer:
+Answer: Form tampering, SQL Injection, and non-sanitized input

 4. What kinds of sources can act as an attack vector for injection attacks?

-TODO: Answer: HTML, SQL Databases,
+Answer: HTML Paramaters, SQL Databases, Form Tampering

 5. Injection attacks exploit which part of the CIA triad?